Crankset

 • Thrustmaster T-LCM

-Finally, for those who make sim racing their main activity or simply wish to benefit from the best technologies, a complete set of fully metal pedal set is recommended.
-With Hall sensors and various customization options, these pedals ensure unmatched fidelity and response.
-Perfect for ultra-realistic simulations and online competitions where any false manipulation can compromise victory.
+Finally, for those who make sim racing their main activity, or simply wish to benefit from the very best technology, a complete pedalboard set in all-metal construction is recommended.
+Thanks to Hall sensors and a variety of customization options, these cranksets deliver unrivalled fidelity and response.
+Perfect for ultra-realistic simulations and online competitions where any false manipulation can jeopardize victory.

 • Heusinkveld Ultimate